Chrollo09/MNIST-DigitRecognition/README.md

 # MNIST-DigitRecognition
-This project aims to recognise digits from the MNIST dataset without using in-built ML libraries like TensorFlow and OpenCV.
-The deep learning model was built just by using numpy, pandas and matplotlib libraries.
+This repository showcases a machine learning project that focuses on recognizing handwritten digits from the MNIST dataset.
+By leveraging the power of NumPy and Pandas, popular Python libraries for numerical computing and data manipulation, this project develops an accurate digit classification model.
+The code and documentation provide insights into data preprocessing, feature engineering, model training, and evaluation.
+Explore this repository to learn about implementing machine learning algorithms using only NumPy and Pandas, and tackle the task of digit recognition with minimalistic code.